Jim Fitzgerald (American football)

 James Patrick Fitzgerald (March 7, 1907 – September 23, 1978) was an American football player.

 Fitzgerald was born in 1907 in Waltham, Massachusetts.
 He attended Westbrook Seminary in Westbrook, Maine.
-He also attended the College of Holy Cross where he played college football in 1928.
+He also attended the College of the Holy Cross, where he played college football in 1928.

 Fitzgerald also played professional football in the National Football League (NFL) as a center for the Staten Island Stapletons during the 1930 and 1931 seasons.
 He appeared in 21 NFL games, 14 as a starter.

 Fitzgerald died in 1978 in Boston.

 The James Fitzgerald Elementary school in Waltham, Massachusetts was named after him.